What is 28cm in Inches? A practical guide to Metric-Imperial Conversions

 Beyond the Calculation: Understanding the Approximation

-It's important to note that the answer, 11.02 inches, is an approximation.
+it helps to note that the answer, 11.02 inches, is an approximation.
 The conversion factor 2.54 cm/inch is itself a rounded value.
 The exact conversion involves an infinite decimal.
-However, for most practical purposes, 11.02 inches is sufficiently accurate.
+Even so, for most practical purposes, 11.02 inches is sufficiently accurate.
 For applications requiring higher precision, more decimal places can be included in the calculation.

 Practical Applications of the Conversion